 When calculating your emergency fund ratio, only use the money you have set aside for an emergency without regard to any available credit.

 Holding highly liquid cash assets tends to be the best form of emergency savings because cash can be accessed quickly and inexpensively.
 However, having access to affordable credit (a low-interest-rate credit card without a balance) can provide the needed liquidity when sufficient cash is unavailable.
 Keep the following in mind:

 - This is not an optimal strategy because the money you borrow must be paid back, usually at a high interest rate.

 - Further, this approach does not work well if you need to borrow money to pay for expenses due to unemployment.
 In this case, you, at least temporarily, will not be earning a salary to repay the loan, which can easily lead to more debt.

 - Ultimately, an approach that is based on borrowing, rather than saving, completely fails if you do not have access to credit.

 In this lesson, you received an overview of emergency funds.
 Since life is full of unexpected events, it’s important to be agile and have cash on hand that’s readily available, or liquid, and enough to cover your needs.
 Emergency funds protect against life’s pure risks.
 Determining the amount of an emergency fund is straightforward: divide your monetary assets (dollars) by your monthly expenses (dollars per month).
-The result should be between 3 and 6 months.
+The result should be between three and six months.
 If it isn’t, then you should adjust your emergency fund.